Jane Street

 - and building tools we ourselves rely on every day.

-SWE 1.5 proves you don't have to choose between speed and intelligence, and that belief shapes how we build.
+SWE 1.6 proves you don't have to choose between speed or craft - and that belief shapes how we build.

 Cognition is a small, talent-dense team with a deeply competitive, low-ego culture.
 People move fast, argue passionately about hard problems, obsess over details others ignore, and take pride in making complex systems work at scale.
 If this sounds like you, we'd love to hear from you!